-Howard has called Starfield "the biggest most epic science fiction thing you could possibly imagine” during an interview with NoClip, but a project of that magnitude requires years of development before a studio is comfortable even acknowledging it in public.
+Bethesda Game Studios boss Todd Howard has called Starfield "the biggest most epic science fiction thing you could possibly imagine” during an interview with NoClip (opens in new tab).
 According to Howard, Bethesda has been working on the IP in some form or another for over ten years, though the company only filed the trademark in 2013, which was around the time it entered full pre-production on the game in earnest.

 Still, four studios under the Bethesda Softworks family (Washington, Montreal, Dallas, and Austin) are currently helping out on Starfield in some form or another, which perhaps explains why Howard thinks the company is now “uniquely positioned to pull this game off.”
 So yeah, Bethesda is really going to town on this thing, in case you had any doubts.

 Starfield story and gameplay

 Bethesda is known for its sprawling RPGs, and Starfield will be no exception.
 This is the official word from Bethesda: